 Day 7: The People's Prague

 We'll enjoy a full morning of sightseeing with our local guide, beginning with a walking tour of the Old Town Square.
 After learning about the Velvet Revolution, the people's march that toppled the Communist regime in 1989, our morning will end in the proudly-preserved Josefov neighborhood, with its Old Cemetery and historic synagogues.
-The rest of the afternoon you'll be free to explore more of the Josefov neighborhood, visit the Mucha museum, or make your own discoveries in Prague.
+The rest of the afternoon you'll be free to explore more of the Josefov neighborhood (with your Jewish Museum in Prague pass), visit the Mucha museum, or make your own discoveries in Prague.
 No bus.
 Walking: strenuous.

 Day 8: Delightful Český Krumlov